RKeertishKumar/Federated-Threat-Detection/README.md

 So, the percentage reduction in training time is approximately 80.72%.
 Also, the decrease in accuracy is 20%.
 The reason accuracy decreases is because the density of the data decreases, if we take the proper monitoring data sources, the density would remain better and hence better accuracy as a result.

+## Prevention using Runtime Application Self Protection

+We would at last integrate a RASP module with the modal we have trained on to prevent the attacks from occuring again.